About Principle

 Why Principle exists

 Your kid has special education services.
 You're a senior protecting yourself from scams.
 Your family relies on consumer protections.
-You see agencies in the news β the Department of Education administering $15 billion in special education funding1, the CFPB protecting seniors from fraud (senior fraud losses hit $3.4 billion in 2023 alone)2 β and you don't understand what they actually do.
+You see agencies in the news, like the Department of Education administering $15 billion in special education funding1 or the CFPB protecting seniors from fraud ($3.4 billion in senior fraud losses in 2023 alone)3, and you don't understand what they actually do.
 So when politicians promise to dismantle them, most people don't see the stakes.
-By the time they realize what was lost β speech therapy gone, protective oversight eliminated, seniors vulnerable to scams β it's too late.
+By the time they realize what they lost, it's too late.
+The speech therapy is gone.
+The protective oversight is eliminated.
+Seniors are vulnerable to scams.

-This knowledge gap is deliberate.
-Decades of underfunded schools and budget cuts that eliminated civics courses.
+This knowledge gap didn't happen by accident.
+Decades of underfunded schools and budget cuts eliminated civics courses.
 The system doesn't teach how it works because people can't fight back if they don't understand the game.

-The day ordinary people understand how power actually works is the day things change.
-That is the moment when our society can become extraordinary for all.
-You'll see that regulatory threat coming.
+The day ordinary people understand how power works is the day things change.
+You'll see regulatory threats coming.
 You'll know which agency protects your family and which representative to hold accountable.
-You'll understand the trade-offs and be able to protect what matters to you and your loved ones.
-And research shows it works: students taught about voting in high school vote at 7 percentage points higher rates in actual elections, and feel empowered to participate in their communities in ways that carry into adulthood.2
+You'll understand the trade-offs and protect what matters.
+Students taught about voting in high school already vote at 7 percentage points higher rates in actual elections.2

-So we're building civic education that actually works.
-We teach how democracy functions by connecting news you're already reading to the civic tools beneath it: laws, agencies, courts, budgets.
-Plain language.
-Real examples.
-No abstract textbooks.
-Just understanding, which gives you your power back.
+So we're building civic education that works.
+We connect the news you already read to the civic tools beneath it: laws, agencies, courts, budgets.
+We use plain language and real examples to give you your power back.

 Sources